Miller Analogies Test Registration

 The New York State Education Transformation Act of 2015 requires that all teacher education and educational leadership applicants submit standardized test scores with their applications.
 The Fordham University Lincoln Center and Westchester campuses are now authorized testing sites for the Miller Analogies Test (MAT).

 The MAT is a 60-minute exam consisting of 120 partial analogies designed to measure general knowledge of a range of academic subjects, analytical thinking skills, and English language skills.
-Learn more about the MAT or take a practice test.
+Learn more about the MAT, download the MAT Study Guide, or take a practice test.

 - The testing fee is a nonrefundable $85 to be paid at the time of registration.